fiboa/tutorials/create-extension/README.md

-# How to create a fiboa extension
+# Creating a fiboa extension

 In this tutorial we'll create a new fiboa extension from scratch and make use of it in a dataset.